jfadev/bottok/README.md

 ```
 ![](doc/11.png?raw=true)

-Or use the -b or --verbose flags to display more detailed information.
+Or use the -e or --verbose flags to display more detailed information.
 ![](doc/10.png?raw=true)

 ## Premium (No Limitations)